-D. INSPECT ALL EQUIPMENT BEFORE EACH USE.
+- D. INSPECT ALL EQUIPMENT BEFORE EACH USE.
 Never use any equipment that is damaged or defective in any way.
-Tag damaged or defective equipment and remove it from the jobsite.

-E. ERECT AND DISMANTLE SUSPENDED POWERED SCAFFOLD EQUIPMENT in accordance with design and/ or manufacturer's recommendations.

-F. DO NOT ERECT, DISMANTLE, OR ALTER SUSPENDED POWERED SCAFFOLD SYSTEMS unless under the supervision of a competent person.

-G. DO NOT ABUSE OR MISUSE SUSPENDED POWERED SCAFFOLD EQUIPMENT.
+Tag damaged or defective equipment and remove it from the jobsite. - E. ÉRECT AND DISMANTLE SUSPENDED POWERED SCAFFOLD EQUIPMENT in accordance with design and/ or manufacturer's recommendations. - F. DO NOT ERECT, DISMANTLE, OR ALTER SUSPENDED POWERED SCAFFOLD SYSTEMS unless under the supervision of a competent person. - G. DO NOT ABUSE OR MISUSE SUSPENDED POWERED SCAFFOLD EQUIPMENT.
 Never overload platforms or hoists.

-H. ERECTED SUSPENDED POWERED SCAFFOLDS

-SHOULD BE CONTINUOUSLY INSPECTED by the user to ensure the continuously inspected by the continuously inspected by the user to ensure the continuously inspected by the continuously

-SHOULD BE CONTINUOUSLY INSPECTED by the user to ensure that they are maintained in a safe condition.
-Report any unsafe condition to your supervisor.

-I. NEVER TAKE CHANCES!
-IF IN DOUBT REGARDING THE SAFETY OR USE OF SUSPENDED SCAFFOLDS, CONSULT YOUR SCAFFOLD SUPPLIER.

-J. NEVER USE SUSPENDED SCAFFOLDS EQUIPMENT FOR PURPOSES OR IN WAYS FOR WHICH IT WAS NOT INTENDED.
-K. CARE SHOULD BE TAKEN WHEN OPERATING AND STORING EQUIPMENT DURING WINDY CONDITIONS.
+H. ERECTED SUSPENDED POWERED SCAFFOLDS SHOULD BE CONTINUOUSLY INSPECTED by the user to ensure that they are maintained in a safe condition.
+Report any unsafe condition to your supervisor. - I. NEVER TAKE CHANCES!
+IF IN DOUBT REGARDING THE SAFETY OR USE OF SUSPENDED SCAFFOLDS, CONSULT YOUR SCAFFOLD SUPPLIER. - J. NEVER USE SUSPENDED SCAFFOLDS EQUIPMENT FOR PURPOSES OR IN WAYS FOR WHICH IT WAS NOT INTENDED. - K. CARE SHOULD BE TAKEN WHEN OPERATING AND STORING EQUIPMENT DURING WINDY CONDITIONS.
 L. SUSPENDED POWERED SCAFFOLD SYSTEMS should be installed and used in accordance with the manufacturer's recommended procedures.
 Do not alter components in the field.

-M. SUSPENDED POWERED PLATFORMS MUST NEVER BE OPERATED NEAR LIVE POWER LINES, unless proper precautions are taken.
-Consult the power service company for advice

-N. ALWAYS ATTACH FALL ARREST EQUIPMENT when working on suspended powered scaffolds.

-0. DO NOT WORK ON OR INSTALL SUSPENDED POWERED SCAFFOLDS if your physical condition is such that you feel dizzy, or unsteady in any way.

-P. DO NOT WORK ON SUSPENDED POWERED SCAF-FOLDS when under influence of alcohol or illegal drugs.
+- M. SUSPENDED POWERED PLATFORMS MUST NEVER BE OPERATED NEAR LIVE POWER LINES, unless proper precautions are taken.
+Consult the power service company for advice. - N. ALWAYS ATTACH FALL ARREST EQUIPMENT when working on suspended powered scaffolds. - O. DO NOT WORK ON OR INSTALL SUSPENDED POWERED SCAFFOLDS if your physical condition is such that you feel dizzy, or unsteady in any way. - P. DO NOT WORK ON SUSPENDED POWERED SCAF-FOLDS when under influence of alcohol or illegal drugs.

 II.
-GUIDELINES FOR ERECTION AND USE OF SUSPENDED SCAF-FOLD SYSTEMS.
+GUIDELINES FOR ERECTION AND USE OF SUSPENDED SCAFFOLD SYSTEMS.